 What’s the structure of this coaching experience?

-1 hour per week, over the phone or in person, if you’re local to the Bay Area
+1 hour every other week, over the phone or in person, if you’re local to the East Bay

 One-on-one or small group (5 or fewer participants)